Dating TipsApril 14, 20269 min read

 What if I want to text but I already started the last conversation?

-They take hours to reply—should I reply fast or wait?
+They take hours to reply, should I match their delay?

-Related Reading: Should I text first?, texting patterns and meaning, dry texting.
+Related Reading: Should I text first?, texting patterns, dry texting psychology.

 Tags